 Wavemaker US Fund Management No. of

 Holdings, LLC.
 Shareholdings

 Siemer Ventures LLC 62.50%

 (GP of Wavemaker Partners II LP)

 Wavemaker Partners LLC 66.67%

 (GP of Wavemaker Partners III LP)

 Wavemaker Management LLC 90.00%

 (GP of Wavemaker Partners V LP)

 Wavemaker Global Select, LLC (Master 100.00%

 SPV)

-Wavemaker US Fund Management Holdings, LLC is a newly formed holding company which will own shares in several venture capital management firms based in Los Angeles with approximately
+Wavemaker US Fund Management Holdings, LLC is a newly formed holding company which will own shares in several venture capital management firms based in Los Angeles with approximately US\$210 million of assets under management at a purchase price of approximately Php170 million in cash.
+Wavemaker US Fund Management Holdings, LLC is owned and managed by Eric Manlunas, Paul Santos, and James Jordan ("General Partners").

-US\$210 million of assets under management at a purchase price of approximately Php170 million in cash.
-Wavemaker US Fund Management Holdings, LLC is owned and managed by Eric Manlunas, Paul Santos and James Jordan ("General Partners").
-100% Equity ownership in Wavemaker US Fund Management Holdings, LLC that will consolidate all of the General Partners' rights in the above mentioned fund management entities will give the Corporation access to high-value, emerging, innovative and disruptive technologies and platforms for its enterprise business and shareholders.
+The Corporation's purchase of the 100% interest in Wavemaker US Fund Management Holdings, LLC, an entity that will hold all of the General Partners' rights in the above mentioned fund management entities, will result in the Corporation's access to high-value, emerging, innovative, and disruptive technologies and platforms for its enterprise business and shareholders.